StarYX96/SpatialQueue/README.md

     <tr>
       <td rowspan="3">Figure 5</td>
       <td>HeterogeneousRate- StPaul.py</td>
-      <td rowspan="3">The experiments of two cities under homogeneous rate cases.
+      <td rowspan="3">The experiments of two cities under heterogeneous rate cases.
 The third file reproduces Figure 5, which relies on the CSV results of corresponding experiments given by the first two files.
-For briefly, the CSV results are provided in prior. </td>
+For brevity, the CSV results are provided in prior. </td>
     </tr>
     <tr>
       <td>HeterogeneousRate-Greenville.py</td>